 Financial Health Signals

-Rubber Leaf passes 6 of 9 financial strength tests.
-2 of 4 profitability signals pass, 2 of 3 leverage/liquidity signals pass, both operating efficiency signals pass.
+Rubber Leaf passes 6 of 8 computable financial strength tests (1 of the nine could not be computed from available data).
+2 of 4 profitability signals pass, all 2 leverage/liquidity signals pass, both operating efficiency signals pass.

 For every $1 of reported earnings, Rubber Leaf generates $-0.05 in operating cash flow (-$154K OCF vs $2.9M net income).
 This low ratio suggests earnings are primarily driven by accounting accruals rather than cash generation, which may not be sustainable.